Achieving New Upper Bounds for the Hypergraph Duality Problem through Logic: Decomposing the DUAL problem

-Observe that the empty assignment $\emptyassign$, associated with the root of $\Tree(\G,\H)$, is obviously a non\nbdash-saturated precursor of $T$.
-Hence there exists a sequence of nodes $s=(p_0,p_1,\dots,p_k)$, where $p_0$ is the root, such that all the nodes of $s$ are coherent with $T$, and each node $p_i$ is a child of $p_{i-1}$ obtained through the inclusion (as a critical vertex) or the exclusion of an appealing vertex for $\sigma_{p_{i-1}}$ \Wrt $T$.
+Observe that the empty assignment $\emptyassign$ associated with the root of $\Tree(\G,\H)$ is obviously coherent with $T$.
+Therefore, starting from the root of $\Tree(\G,\H)$, we can build a sequence of nodes that can be successively extended via the inclusion (as a critical vertex) or the exclusion of an appealing vertex \Wrt $T$, until we reach a node $p$ such that $\Com(\sigma_p) = \emptyset$ (and in that moment the frequencies of the vertices become meaningless, because frequencies are evaluated \Wrt to $\Com(\sigma_p)$) or there are no more appealing vertices \Wrt $T$ at all.

-Let $s$ be a maximum length sequence having the just mentioned property.
-Since $s$ is of maximum length, node $p_k$ is \emph{not} a \emph{non}\nbdash-saturated precursor of $T$ (for otherwise there would be a child of $p_k$ allowing to extend $s$).
-Hence, there are two cases: either (1) $p_k$ is a saturated precursor of $T$, or (2) $p_k$ is not a precursor of $T$ at all.